AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Driving under the influence is a dangerous violation.
 In Maryland, a DUI stays on your record for 10 years.

-For your first offense, your license is suspended for 90 days.
+For your first offense, your license is suspended for up to six months.
 Interlocks are applied and required for one to three years.
-If your blood alcohol concentration is higher than 0.15 percent, interlocks are required for a minimum of two years.
+If your blood alcohol concentration is higher than 0.08 percent, interlocks are required for a minimum of two years.

 Seat Belt Laws

-While a seat belt is still required in the rear seats, this law is under secondary enforcement, meaning that law enforcement can only write a citation for it if there are other violations5.
+While a seat belt is still required in the rear seats, this law is subject to secondary enforcement, meaning that law enforcement can only cite it if there are other violations.4

 Distracted Driving Laws

-In Maryland, there is a handheld ban for all drivers, and all cell phone usage is banned for drivers under 18.
+In Maryland, handheld devices are banned for all drivers, and cell phone usage is banned for drivers under 18.
 Texting while driving is illegal and under primary enforcement.

-If you get caught texting and driving without causing a collision, there is a minimum $70 fine and one point added to your license.
-If your collision is the result of you texting while driving, you will receive a $110 fee and three points on your license6.
+If you get caught texting and driving without causing a collision, there is a fine of up to $75 for your first offense, or up to $125 for a second offense.
+If your collision results from texting while driving, you are subject to points on your license.5

 Teen Driver Laws

 Before receiving a provisional license, new drivers must pass the Maryland driver skills test.
-During the time with their provisional licenses, new drivers learn driving skills without supervision, but with a handful of restrictions.
+With their provisional licenses, new drivers learn driving skills without supervision, but with a handful of restrictions.

 New drivers must abide by these restrictions for the first 18 months of having their provisional licenses: